JohnADeady/Programming-Scripting-Project-18/README.md

 After downloading the Iris data set to excel, We can open this in python.
 We now need to download open source libraies NumPy, SciPy and Matpotlib(https://pypi.python.org/pypi/numpy).
 These will help us with scientific computing and technical computing and create graphs and histograms in our analysis of the Iris data set.

+[NumPy](http://www.numpy.org/) is the fundamental package for scientific computing with Python.
+It contains among other things:
+ * a powerful N-dimensional array object
+ * sophisticated (broadcasting) functions
+ * tools for integrating C/C++ and Fortran code
+ * useful linear algebra, Fourier transform, and random number capabilities

+Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
+Arbitrary data-types can be defined.
+This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.

+[Matplotlib](https://matplotlib.org/) is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.

+[SciPy](https://en.wikipedia.org/wiki/SciPy) is an open-source Python library used for scientific computing and technical computing.
+SciPy contains modules for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers and other tasks common in science and engineering.